BradleyCanty/Quadrotor-Research-Platform/README.md

 # Quadrotor-Research-Platform
-Documentation and code for a large, long endurance quadrotor that's ideal for research projects.
+Documentation and code for a large, long endurance quadrotor meant for flight research projects.
 Its a simple, low cost, easy to use, and proven platform for flight experiments.
 ## Features
 * Lock-in-place 12s4p LiIon battery with high specific energy (185 Wh/kg)
 * Orientation lights at the end of each arm (red = port side, green = starboard side)